MetaMask/metamask-docs/01_Main_Concepts/05_Sending_Transactions.md

 Hex-encoded value of the network's native currency to send.
 On the Main Ethereum network, this is [ether](https://www.ethereum.org/ether), which is denominated in _wei_, which is `1e-18` ether.

+Please note that these numbers often used in Ethereum are far higher precision than native JavaScript numbers, and can cause unpredictable behavior if not anticipated.
+For this reason, we highly recommend using [BN.js](https://github.com/indutny/bn.js/) when manipulating values intended for the blockchain.

 ### Data [semi-optional]

 Required for smart contract creation.